Oliver-RC/DjangoBookings/README.md

   #### Frequent User Goals
    1. As a frequent user when I return to the site I want to remain logged in to my account so I can quickly navigate to 'my bookings' page enabling a quick view and access to the bookings functionality.
-   2. As a frequent user I will be reading more content onsite therefore want the blogs to be clicked into to open up the content to read and on the menu page, to click into the meals to read specfic information on each meal.
+   2. As a frequent user I will be reading more content onsite therefore want the blogs to be clicked into to open up the content to read and on the menu page, to click into the meals to read specific information on each meal.
    3. As a frequent user I want my blog likes to remain at the status I left them last time I was on the site.
    4. As a frequent user I want the restaurant to update the menu meals regularly to keep me interested along with the blog posts so I know the latest news.
    5. As a frequent user as I interact with the sites content I want messages to appear on the page informing me if I have submitted or actioned any details.